Updated: Sep 11, 2020

 The lawsuit seeks recovery of the delivery drivers’ under-reimbursed expenses.
 It also seeks full minimum wage for all hours worked by the delivery drivers (the drivers are alleged to have been paid a “tipped” wage rate), plus additional damages under federal and state law.

 Finally, the Plaintiff claims that the practice is happening at all Romeo’s Pizza franchise locations.
 He therefore seeks to represent delivery drivers at all of the approximately 35 Romeo’s Pizza stores in Ohio.

 Are you a delivery driver who uses their own car for work?
 Our firm has helped thousands of delivery drivers recover back wages and damages from pizza companies they work for.
 Our consultations are free, confidential, and only take a few minutes.
-Complete the form below or call us at 513-202-0710 to get started.
+Call us at 513-901-8130 to get started.

 ADVERTISING ONLY: The information on this blog is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.